One of the first cultivated grains in history, it remains one of the most widely consumed grains, globally.

 Barley's fiber content helps prevent constipation and promote regularity for a healthy digestive tract.

 Adequate fiber intake is commonly recognized as an important factor in weight loss by functioning as a "bulking agent" in the digestive system.

-Fiber in the diet helps to increase satiety and reduce appetite, making you feel fuller for longer with the goal of lowering your overall calorie intake.
+Fiber in the diet helps to increase satiety and reduce appetite, making people feel fuller for longer.
+This can help lower the overall calorie intake.